What is Periodontal disease?

 Please click here for Portfolio

-When we decide to do a periodontal surgery on a particular area of your mouth (a few teeth with severe bone loss and lingering pockets that resist to reduce despite previous courses of non surgical treatment), our periodontist will gently fold back the gum tissue to reach access and remove the disease-causing bacteria.
-Tidying up de damaged bone, before securing the tissue into place is also important, and this can be done by, either smoothing it down or regenerating it, depending on the case.
-The goal is to reduce the size of your pockets in order to limit areas where disease-causing bacteria can hide.
-This allows the gum tissue to better reattach to healthy bone.
+When we decide to carry out a periodontal surgery on a particular area of the mouth, your Periodontist will begin by gently folding back the gum tissue to reach and remove the disease-causing bacteria before securing the tissue into place.
+In some cases, irregular surfaces of the damaged bone are either smoothed down or regenerated (depending on the case) to limit areas where disease-causing bacteria can hide, this allows the gum tissue to better reattach to healthy bone.

-Reducing pocket depth and eliminating existing bacteria is important to prevent future damage caused by the progression of periodontal disease and help you maintain a healthy smile.
-Eliminating bacteria alone may not be sufficient to prevent disease recurrence however, and other factors such as smoking, good home care, controlled diabetes, etc, might also play a role.
-It is important that each case is assessed on an individual basis, so we can try and control specific risk factors to the case.
+Reducing pocket depth and eliminating existing bacteria is important to prevent future damage caused by the progression of periodontal disease and to help you maintain a healthy smile.
+Eliminating bacteria alone may not be sufficient in preventing disease recurrence however, and other factors such as smoking, good home care, controlled diabetes, etc, might also play a role.
+At LPID we assess each patient on an individual basis, so we can try to identify and control specific risk factors.